Current Awards

 Essays will be judged on:

-- Use of feminist anthropological theory to analyze a research question
+2. Use of feminist anthropological scholarship to analyze research findings 3.
+Soundness of methodology

 Application Process